seebk/GIMP-Lensfun/index.md

 ### Install

+#### Linux

 #### Pre-compiled binary

 Unzip the archive:
 <div class="code">&gt;$ tar -xvzf gimplensfun-0.x.tar.gz</div>
 Binaries can then be found under gimplensfun-0.x/bin/linux/.
-Select the corresponding architecture for your system (i386/amd64) and copy the binary file "gimplensfun" to your GIMP plugin folder.
+Select the corresponding architecture for your system (i386/amd64) and copy the binary file "gimp-lensfun" to your GIMP plugin folder.
 Usually this is located at "/home/USER/.gimp-2.8/plug-ins/".
 Afterwards you need to restart GIMP to detect the new plugin.